Skip to main content

 Basic Education Coalition (BEC) publishes study on governments’ organizational responses to COVID-19

 Over the past 18 months, governments have made in rapidly designing and implementing distance, blended, and remote learning opportunities for students and teachers.
 Countries deployed a diversity of remote learning opportunities, ranging from radio-based instruction, to TV lessons, to mobile or online learning programs.
-In parallel, researchers have designed and are implementing studies to monitor and evaluate the feasibility and effectiveness of these efforts.

 Lessons that “Stick” – How Technology Can Support Refugee Learning